gchurch/gchurch/README.md

 #### London based Software Engineer

 - 🔭 I am a full stack C#/.NET developer.
 I have experience using ASP.NET Core MVC to create REST APIs.
 I am also skilled in using front-end JavaScript technologies like Angular and React.
-Additionally I am proficient in Oracle Sql.
+Additionally I am proficient in Oracle SQL.

 - 🌱 In my spare time I like to read software development books and learn new technologies in order to improve my skills.